These Numbers Show Favorable Signs for Graybug Vision Inc. (GRAY)

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The stock witnessed a -70.91% in the last 1 month and extending the period to 3 months gives it a -75.96%, and is -22.25% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 9.21% over the week and 12.32% over the month.
+The stock witnessed a -71.16% loss in the last 1 month and extending the period to 3 months gives it a -78.45%, and is -22.13% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 12.76% over the week and 12.54% over the month.

 Graybug Vision Inc. (GRAY) Analyst Forecasts